As fun as traveling together is, sometimes it’s also stressful. Here are five marriage survival tips for packing on your next trip.

 Whether it’s a red-eye flight, multi-day road trip, or the cramped quarters of a hotel room, certain travel situations have the ability to bring out the worst in us.
 At least, this is the case in our marriage.

-As a result, we now accurately access our situation.
+As a result, we now accurately assess our situation.
 Ted and I understand that each of us will have at least one, if not more, bad moments … and we poise ourselves to be quick to both repent and forgive.

 2. Remember that You’ll Be Home Soon … and Back to Those Regular, Comfortable Habits